 - Please choose the preferred location for collecting your Gold Card.
 If you are in Taiwan, please select your nearest National Immigration Agency Service Center.
 If you are abroad, select the nearest ROC agency.

-- The ROC overseas mission Gold Card can take up to 21-working days before arriving at the overseas missions.
-Due to the pandemic, the Gold Card applications have suddenly skyrocketed.
+- Due to the pandemic, the Gold Card applications have suddenly skyrocketed.
 If there are no edits and additional documents needed the process right now will take up to 60 days to review.

 - If you currently don’t have a work address, you can temporarily leave it out during the application and review stage.
 You may leave your Taiwan relative/friend’s resident address if you have no residence address.
 However, you must provide a residential address within 30 days of arriving in Taiwan.
 Note 1